Governance Cockpit

 The audit trail of an open workflow with the option "Delegate task" is displayed here.

-When you click the Delegate task button, a dialog opens where you can enter the name of the desired user and select them from the suggestion list.
-Clicking the Delegate button assigns the task to the selected user, and it appears in their task list, while it is removed from the previous task owner’s list.
-To cancel the delegation, click the Cancel button.
+When you click the Delegate task button, a dialog opens.
+There, you can enter the name of the required user and select that user from the suggestion list.
+Clicking the Delegate button assigns the task to the selected user.
+The task then appears in that user’s task list and is removed from the previous task owner’s list.
+To cancel the delegation, click Cancel.

-This screenshot shows the dialog window for the delegation of a workflow task.
+This screenshot shows the dialog for the delegation of a workflow task.

 Hint

-Please note that you cannot delegate a task to users with the Reader role, as this role lacks the necessary permissions to work on a task.
+Please note that you cannot delegate a task to users with the Reader role, because that role does not have the necessary permissions to work on a task.

-Once you have delegated the task to another user, this action is documented in the audit trail of the associated workflow and is visible to all users.
+After you delegate the task to another user, this action is documented in the audit trail of the related workflow and is visible to all users.

 The audit trail after a delegation is shown here.